fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > The Prophet ﷺ   came out to us when we were discussing.
 He said: "What are you discussing?"
 They said: "We are talking about the Hour."
 He said: "It will never begin until you see ten signs before it."
 He mentioned the smoke, the Dajjaal, the Beast, the rising of the sun from its place of setting, the descent of ‘Eesa ibn Maryam ﷺ  , Ya’jooj and Ma’jooj, and three landslides, one in the east, one in the west and one in the Arabian Peninsula, and the last of that is a fire which will emerge from Yemen and drive the people to their place of gathering (Sahih Muslim, Book 041: 6931)

+Abu Huraira said The Prophet ﷺ   said, "Hasten to do good deeds before six things happen: the rising of the sun from the West, the Smoke, the Dajjal, the Daabba (Beast), the (death) of one of you or general tribulation."
+(Sahih Muslim)

 These signs are connected to each other.
 When one comes, the other one follows.

     Do they wait but that come unto them the angels (of death; or those who would bring the doom of the unbelievers) or comes (the final order of) thy Lord, or come some of the signs of thy Lord?
 On the day when come some of the signs of thy Lord, its faith shall profit not a soul -Which believed not before, or earned not good through its faith.
 Say, wait you: verily we too are waiting.